Educational Options in California

 Associate in Science for Transfer (AS-T)

 Associate degrees consist of courses in the student's major or area of emphasis, plus general education courses and electives, with a total of 60 units required.
 Full-time students normally complete the degree in two years, but completion times vary.
 Associate degrees may qualify students for entry-level positions that don't require a bachelor's degree.
-Students transferring to California State Universities with an AA-T or AS-T degree may receive a slight GPA bump for impacted campuses or majors.
+Students completing an AA-T or AS-T degree may receive a slight GPA bump for impacted campuses or majors and guaranteed admission to a CSU campus, though not necessarily to a particular campus or major.

 e.g., Bachelor of Arts (BA), Bachelor of Science (BS), Bachelor of Fine Arts (BFA), Bachelor of Music (BM)